graphic welcoming Festival Foods and Hometown Grocers to Schnuck Family

 The 1939 Group Inc., owned by the Schnuck family, will purchase 100 percent of the shares of the Wisconsin-based parent company of Skogen’s Festival Foods and Hometown Grocers Inc., according to an announcement by Todd Schnuck, chairman and CEO of Schnuck Markets Inc.

-Forty-two stores operate under the Skogen’s Festival Foods banner, while Hometown Grocers includes nine banners: Dave’s County Market, Denny’s Supervalu, Don’s Quality Market, Lake Mills Market, Lakewood Supervalu, Super Ron’s Food Center, Thompson’s County Market, Thorp Supervalu and Wittenberg Sentry Foods.
+Skogen’s Festival Foods and Hometown Grocers have 51 stores throughout Wisconsin.
+Forty-two of those operate under the Skogen’s Festival Foods banner, while Hometown Grocers includes nine banners – Dave’s County Market, Denny’s Supervalu, Don’s Quality Market, Lake Mills Market, Lakewood Supervalu, Super Ron’s Food Center, Thompson’s County Market, Thorp Supervalu and Wittenberg Sentry Foods.

-The purchase will expand the family-owned grocery company’s footprint to 164 stores in Missouri, Illinois, Indiana and Wisconsin.
+The closing is anticipated to be completed in October, subject to customary review and approval for these types of transactions.
+The purchase will expand Schnuck’s footprint to 164 stores in Missouri, Illinois, Indiana and Wisconsin.

-“Our family is honored to be entrusted with the Skogen family legacy, one that began serving Wisconsin communities in 1946 and continued for decades under the leadership of Dave and Barb, and later, under Mark as CEO,” said Todd Schnuck.
+“Our family is honored to be entrusted with the Skogen family legacy, one that began serving Wisconsin communities in 1946 and continued for decades under the leadership of Dave and Barb, and later, under Mark as CEO,” Todd Schnuck said.

 “Schnucks, Skogen’s Festival Foods and Hometown Grocers share a strikingly similar set of core values, tracing our success to decades of consistently focusing on the communities we serve, the values we share and the ongoing quest for excellence in grocery retail.
 With this combination, we’re welcoming more than 8,000 associates to our family, unifying two family legacies and redefining what it means to be a regional grocer.”

-Upon closing of the purchase, Todd Schnuck will become chairman and CEO of the newly-formed 1939 Group and also will lead a workforce of more than 19,000 as chairman and CEO for Schnuck Markets Inc., Skogen’s Festival Foods and Hometown Grocers.
+Upon the transaction’s closing, Todd Schnuck will become chairman and CEO of the newly-formed 1939 Group and also will lead a workforce of more than 19,000 as chairman and CEO for Schnuck Markets Inc., Skogen’s Festival Foods and Hometown Grocers.

 “It’s been a privilege to serve Wisconsin communities and continue the legacy my grandparents began in 1946,” said Mark Skogen, outgoing CEO of Festival Foods and Hometown Grocers Inc.